 The budget clearly lays a focus on increasing farmers’ income.
 But this will boost consumption in the Indian economy, which in return gives a fillip to the real estate sector.

 Real estate is a function of multiple parameters and bearing of the overall economy.
 So if there is an overall boost to the economy through farm spending and so on, then we will see a rub-off effect on the real estate sector.

 Also, Affordable housing looks like a good bet now.
 And in fact, the continued focus on smart city projects is expected to boost real estate activities further.

-Finance minister said in budget speech to take measures to develop two defence industrial production corridors in the country.
-The government will also bring out an industry friendly Defence Production Policy 2018 to promote domestic production by public sector, private sector and MSMEs.
+Finance minister said in the budget speech to take measures to develop two defense industrial production corridors in the country.
+The government will also bring out an industry-friendly Defence Production Policy 2018 to promote domestic production by the public sector, private sector, and MSMEs.

-Defence sector has a huge backlog of modernisation projects as also ageing assets, while affordability of modern equipment and systems is a serious concern going forward.
-And current budget is expected to do little in bring out Indian defence sector in par with top world economies.
+The defense sector has a huge backlog of modernization projects as also aging assets, while the affordability of modern equipment and systems is a serious concern going forward.
+And the current budget is expected to do little in bring out the Indian defense sector in par with top world economies.

 In order to boom the tourism industry, the minister added that 10 tourist destinations to attract more people to the country.